 Mo: Exactly!
-And what you're doing within that, you're fighting yourself before that person even gets to be in the proverbial ring.
+And within that you're fighting yourself before that person even gets to be in the proverbial ring.

 Charlie: You're giving that person a very limited space within which to operate.

-Mo: And they don't know shit about that!
+Mo: Which they don't know shit about!
 So that's when I think that they're having the same battle I am.
 We're two parties probably worrying about the same thing and we're not voicing it.